Galloway and West Dumfries: Voting patterns

 Galloway and West Dumfries has a dynamic mix of political traditions.
 It covers most of the former Galloway and Upper Nithsdale constituency, a seat which has a long-standing tradition of being marginally contested between the Conservatives and the Scottish National Party, in addition to patches of the former safe Labour constituency of Dumfries.
 This dynamic was represented within local council politics with Wigtownshire traditionally voting SNP, Kirkcudbrightshire voting Conservative and Dumfries voting Labour.

 At Westminster the Galloway and Upper Nithsdale constituency was represented by Conservative Ian Lang from its creation at the 1983 UK general election until 1997.
 It became the only Conservative constituency in the UK Parliament in Scotland in 2001.
 The Conservatives have represented the area in the Scottish Parliament since 2003.

-In the 2022 council election, 5 out of 6 wards in Galloway and West Dumfries voted Conservative - with Galloway wards voting Conservative and North West Dumfries voting SNP.
+In the 2022 council election, the Conservative secured the largest number of first preference votes in 5 out of the 6 wards in Galloway and West Dumfries, this representing all of the Galloway wards.
+In the final ward in the seat, North West Dumfries, the SNP secured the largest number of first preference votes.